Tips for Traveling Alone for the First Time

 Or you could be like me and break your travel budget entirely, haha.
 Not recommended.
 Unless you feel like being naughty.

-7. And know your comfort zone and limits.
+Know your comfort zone and limits.

 Travel forces you to step outside your self-imposed limitations.
 It’s a beautiful thing.
 For example, I never thought I’d be able to paraglide since I’ve an insane fear of flying.
 Yet we all have non-negotiable limits and “no still means no” even on the road.